jsnorek/techtonica-assignments/weather-app-v2/README.md

 # Contact List

-A weather application for displaying the current weather based on user search.
+A weather application using OpenWeatherMap API for displaying the current weather based on user search.

 ## Features
 - **Weather Data**: Displays the current weather information based on a specific location.